 Harvey Lemon Tree

 If you have south-facing windows indoors, you may plant Harvey lemon trees, which bear fruit with the classic lemon form and tart, rich taste.
-Harvey lemons will be used in drinks, culinary, and as decorations since they have minimal seeds and a lot of nectar.
+Harvey lemons will be used in drinks, culinary, and as decorations, since they have minimal seeds and a lot of nectar.

 Calamansi (Philippine lemon)

-xCalamansi citrus tree is another widely consumed fruit.
-As an example, it may be used in fruit drinks and other popular Filipino dishes.
+Calamansi citrus tree is another widely consumed fruit.
+For example, it may be used in fruit drinks and other popular Filipino dishes.

 This green and tangy little fruit is called calamansi.
 But don’t be fooled into believing that its magnitude equals its deliciousness.
 Adding a squirt of fresh fruit juice to your favorite dish can enhance the taste tremendously.